base-link/base/hint.md

 ## Idioms

-Star idioms are standard ways of doing common programming things.
-Here we show how to write Star for common situations.
+BaseTree idioms are standard ways of doing common programming things.
+Here we show how to write BaseTree for common situations.

 ### Defining a simple variable